Michael Caputo: Investigation

 Due to his time working on the Trump campaign and the fact that he previously worked for politicians in Russia, Caputo was contacted by the United States House Permanent Select Committee on Intelligence on May 9, 2017, as part of its investigation into Russian interference in the 2016 US presidential election.
 The House Intelligence Committee requested Caputo come in and be interviewed voluntarily and submit to the committee relevant documents associated with its investigation.

 During a March 20, 2017, hearing, Representative Jackie Speier questioned FBI Director James Comey about Caputo, and cited employment with Gazprom and history in Ukraine.
 Caputo worked with the House Intelligence Committee to respond to queries.
 Posting to social media, Caputo denied ties to Russia while on the Trump campaign.
 Caputo told the House Intelligence Committee: "The only time the President and I talked about Russia was in 2013, when he simply asked me in passing what it was like to live there in the context of a dinner conversation."

 In May 2016, Caputo and Roger Stone had met with Henry Greenberg (a.k.a.
-Henry Oknyansky), a Russian national who claimed to have damaging information about Hillary Clinton.
+Henry Oknyansky or Henry Grinberg or Gennady Vostretsov or Gennady Arzhanik), a Russian national who claimed to have damaging information about Hillary Clinton.
 Caputo later denied contact with Russian officials or having discussed Russia with Trump or with other campaign aides.
 Caputo said in June 2017 that it was not until prosecutors informed him that Greenberg was Russian that he learned the man he had spoken with in 2016 was not a U.S. citizen.

 Caputo hired attorney Dennis Vacco to represent him during the investigation, and subsequently stated that he had liquidated his children's college funds to pay Vacco.

 Personal life

 While working in Russia in the 1990s, Caputo met and married a Russian student studying astrophysics; their marriage ended in a divorce.
 Caputo became a Catholic in 2000, later saying this religious change helped him find peace.
 While advising in Kyiv, Ukraine, in 2007, Caputo met Maryna Ponomarenko, who became his second wife.

-As of 2016, Caputo resided in East Aurora, New York, with his wife and their two children.

 On September 24, 2020, a spokesman for Caputo's family announced that he had been diagnosed with metastatic head and neck cancer which originated in his throat.

-As of 2021, he lives in Florida.